krainboltgreene/authn-rails/README.md

     $ rails generate authen:config

-To install the config files of the addons simply use:
+If you want to use a model for users other than the default "Account":

-    $ rails generate authen:config:[addonname]
+    $ rails generate authen:config --model SomeUserModel

 Contributing
 ============